aniskoubaa/gaitech_doc/sphinx-doc/source/ros/ros-tutorials.rst

 =========================
 ROS Quick Start Tutorials
 =========================
-In this page, we will provide you a quick start with Turtlebot robot.
+In this page, we will provide you a quick start with ROS.

 .. image:: ../images/ros/ros.png
     :align: center